 Lane Kenworthy, The Good Society

-Covid-19 has killed more than 900,000 people worldwide and nearly 200,000 in the United States.
+Covid-19 has killed approximately 2 million people worldwide and 375,000 in the United States.
 It has caused the sharpest economic downturn since the 1930s.
-It has massively disrupted schooling for many children and young adults.
-And there is, at the moment, no end in sight, though it isn’t clear exactly when that will happen.
+And it has massively disrupted schooling for many children and young adults.
+The development of several vaccines means there is now an end in sight, though it isn’t clear exactly when that will happen.

 What do we know about the virus and the disease?
 How has the United States fared, in terms of cases and deaths, compared to other rich democratic nations?
 What have governments done to help minimize the economic damage?
 Can we resume in-person schooling?
 What will it take to end the pandemic?
 In what ways will it change us?
 How can we be better prepared for the next one?

 - The United States and other rich democratic nations